 - 8-10 baby white potatoes – quartered

-Pat meat very dry with paper towel and season both sides with salt.
+- Pat the meat very dry with paper towel and liberally season both sides with salt.

-Add 1 tbsp avocado oil to a large Dutch oven or oven-safe pot over high heat.
-Add beef to pot and brown in batches so as to not overcrowd the pot.
-Transfer browned beef to a bowl. **Note: if you’re beef does not brown it is because a) you did not dry the meat b) the pot is not hot enough c) you overcrowded the pot and are causing the beef to steam d) all of the above.
+- Add 1 tablespoon of avocado oil to a large Dutch oven or oven-safe pot over high heat.
+Add the beef and brown in batches so as to not overcrowd the pot, 10 to 12 minutes.
+Transfer the browned beef to a bowl and set aside.